 Gibson was one of the industry’s few heartthrobs who could play a believable bad ass.
 His incredible transformation from blue-eyed babyface to grizzled drifter, an emotional apparition motivated entirely by personal survival, is utterly astonishing, and seriously iconic.
 When we first meet The Road Warrior‘s Max, accompanied by an equally grizzled companion known simply as “Dog”, a faithful blue-heeler who takes the phrase ‘man’s best friend’ to literal extremes, he has succumbed to a life of monotonous self-preservation.
 He’s essentially no different from the other scavengers polluting the earth save for the fact that he seems to derive no joy from his actions.
 Max, like his instincts, is on autopilot: ceaseless, unflappable and almost devoid of emotional variation.
 In his mind, solitude is not only the best way for survival, it’s the only way.

 When Max is taken to the oil outpost by Bruce Spence’s gloriously spineless The Gyro Captain, another parasite who offers our protagonist endless fuel after an ambush gone awry, Max assesses the situation.
 Nearby, a raucous gang of outlaws bide their time, awaiting the perfect opportunity to pounce.
 Sooner or later, their prey will be forced to leave their figurative rabbit hole, and the vultures are forever circling.
 When Max witnesses residents of the outpost hunted down and killed, he sees only opportunity, agreeing to rescue a survivor in return for as much fuel as he can carry, but when that survivor dies so does their deal, and loner Max is exactly where he doesn’t want to be.
-Not only does he become prey like the rest of them, he’s the reluctant member of a society who thrive on unity and togetherness, who possess all the human qualities he’s learned to resist.
+Not only does he become prey like the rest of them, he’s the reluctant member of a society who thrive on unity and togetherness, who possess all the human qualities that he’s learned to resist.